-Sarah is a Peabody Award-winning radio host, TV personality and writer.
-She is one half of the “Spain and Fitz” radio show, airing weeknights on national ESPN radio, a writer for espnW.com, host of ESPN’s “That’s What She Said” podcast, a regular panelist on “Around The Horn” and a “SportsCenter” reporter.
+Sarah is an Emmy and Peabody Award-winning radio host, TV personality and writer.
+She is the host of “Spain and Company,” airing weeknights on national ESPN radio, host of ESPN’s “That’s What She Said” podcast, a writer for espnW.com, a regular panelist on “Around The Horn” and “Highly Questionable” and a “SportsCenter” reporter.

 Sarah grew up in Lake Forest, IL, where she was an All-Conference and All-Area basketball player and was All-State in both field hockey and track.
 She went on to attend Cornell University, where she was a heptathlete and co-captain of the Track & Field team.
 She graduated with distinction in all subjects and was a member of the National Society of Collegiate Scholars and the Golden Key National Honor Society (top 15% of her class).
 She was a member of the 400 Club, honoring Varsity athletes with a semester GPA of at least 4.0 and she earned the Blanford Award for the Varsity Track & Field senior who scored the most career points.

 After college Sarah briefly worked at Intersport Television in Chicago before moving to Los Angeles.
 She spent six years in L.A., where she graduated from the Second City improv comedy conservatory, worked as an associate producer for “The Final Score” on Fox Sports Net and did freelance acting, sportswriting and hosting.